EVerest/libocpp/doc/v2/ocpp_2x_status.md

 | B12.FR.09 | ⛽️    | Charging Station should respond with a "rejected" on `is_reset_allowed_callback` |
 | B12.FR.10 |        |                                                                                  |

-## Provisioning - Reset - With Ongoing Transaction - Without Termination
+## Provisioning - Reset - With Ongoing Transaction - Without Termination (New in OCPP 2.1)

 | ID        | Status                    | Remark |
 | --------- | ------------------------- | ------ |